alexlatif/mvc/README.md

 3. Create training runs on Vertex AI.
 4. Call prediction endpoints from Vertex AI.
 5. Monitor model performance during training and prediction runs.
-6. Share notebooks on Colab and Workbench easily.
+6. Share notebooks on Colab and Workbench with ease.

 ### Values:
 1. Open-source